polifonia-project/child-search-expansions/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8322490.svg)](https://doi.org/10.5281/zenodo.8322490)

 This software component was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark.

+Interactions with the ChatGPT API (or other LLM) is currently handled in the `chatgpt.py` file.
+Interactions with the LED knowledge graph are handled in `led.py`.
+In order to run any of the scripts in this distribution, a copy of `config.py.dist` must be made, called `config.py`, in which a valid OpenAI API key should be specified.

+`runTest.py` can be used to run the keyword expansion and test the results in a SPARQL query issued against a knowledge graph.
+The returned results (a list of listening experiences) are stored in `output/output.txt`.
+These results can be analysed for precision and recall values against the documentary evidence benchmark data by running `precisionRecall.py`.